kimgoetzke/randolf/README.md

 Whether to allow selecting windows, the center of which is the same as the center of the active window.
 Enabling this effectively means that the cursor cannot be moved away from two windows of the same size (as their centers are the same) until at least one of them is moved/resized.
 Disabling this, however, means that you will no longer be able to select the non-foreground window of the windows with the same center using this application.
+Can be configured via the tray icon context menu.

 In addition to the above, the application also supports setting custom hotkeys via the configuration file like so: